makeyourownmaker/ParametricWeatherModel/README.md

 * Expand documentation:
   * Justify values used in command line argument range checks

+* Add unit tests:
+  * Setup travis CI or similar testing environment
+  * Find range of test cases where surface temperature and all parameters are known
+    * Examples from the literature for each of the heat fluxes
+      * Preferably observations
+  * What is an acceptable prediction interval?

 * Explore sensitivity analysis:
   * It would be interesting (but possibly overkill) to look at